nasa/refine/README.md

 # Examples

 The following examples assume that `ref` is in your shell path.
-`mpiexec ... refmpi` or `mpiexec ... rempifull` can be substituted for `ref` in each of these examples if MPI and/or ESP is configured.
+`mpiexec ... refmpi` or `mpiexec ... refmpifull` can be substituted for `ref` in each of these examples if MPI and/or ESP is configured.
 The [.meshb and .solb file extensions](https://github.com/LoicMarechal/libMeshb) are used generically.
 Other formats are supported, e.g.,